 It is a great ingredient not just for cocktail making and sweetening drinks but also for baking.

 And this mint simple syrup recipe is a delicious and refreshing variation of the classic unflavored simple syrup.

 However, simple syrup is very easy to make at home and rather inexpensive.
-Which is a relief because most cocktail recipes call for syrup to sweeten the drink.
+This is a relief because most cocktail recipes call for the syrup to sweeten the drink.

 Syrup is used because it blends easier and more evenly.
 Whereas undissolved sugar (especially in cold drinks) will sit at the bottom of the glass.

 It is a neutral colorless sweetener, ideal for infusing spices and herbs to add a new layer of flavor to drinks and cake.

 One of the most delicious and easiest to make is mint simple syrup.
 But before we start, it’s best to master the basics…